postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings/openapi2.md

 &nbsp;

-### Scope for OAuth scheme used in security field is not defined in the securityDefinitions declaration
+### Scope for OAuth scheme used in security field is not defined in the securityDefinition declaration

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |